-Our team spent 2011 planning for the launch of the Ignite Campaign.
-Determined to make the campaign accessible for donors of all giving levels, the standard donation was compared to the cost of a cup of coffee.
-Beyond a single “cup of coffee,” we asked donors to consider pledging a “cup of coffee” each month, or every week.
-A weekly or monthly “cup of coffee” pledge could equal a $25 or $100 gift each year.
+Our team spent 2011 planning for the launch of the inaugural 2012 Ignite Campaign.
+Determined to make the campaign accessible for donors of all giving levels, the basic donation was compared to the cost of a cup of coffee.
+Beyond a single “cup of coffee,” potential donors were asked to consider pledging a “cup of coffee” each month, or every week.
+A weekly or monthly pledge could result in a $25 or $100 gift each year.
 Using the payroll deduction option, the donation would be effortless, and feel good, too.

 Grounded in this strategy, the Ignite Campaign set out to build the Ignite brand.
 Oscar Negret developed the Ignite logo, the first Ignite pin and the coffee cup pledge-card emblazoned with our motto: “Why not pledge a cup of coffee?

 By 2015, the Ignite Campaign was becoming a part of the fabric of our FIU.
 Now in its fourth iteration, the Ignite pin was becoming iconic.
 The campaign now recognized the eight units who had achieved a participation level of 50% or higher, and the 10 units that reached our 100% participation publicly.
 At the close of the 2015 campaign year, the faculty and staff had created 121 projects with 41% of the faculty and staff participating.
 This led to more than $2 million raised, and five new members in the Torchbearer Society.

 As the 2016 campaign was developing the pin took on a new shape.
 A second pin was also designed with five stars on it to indicate five years of continuous giving.